 To clear a DNS cache, use the Systemd Resolved command.

 sudo systemd-resolved --flush-caches

-Make a note that, if your service is active and the command got fired successfully, it will return nothing.
+If your service is active and the command gets executed successfully, it will return nothing.
 So, it means you have to flush the DNS cache.

-It is a lightweight DNS caching nameserver.
-If your system is using DNSMasq as a caching server, you will need to restart that service in order to flush the DNS cache
+- DNSMasq – It is a lightweight DNS caching nameserver.
+If your system uses DNSMasq as a caching server, you will need to restart that service to flush the DNS cache.

 sudo systemctl restart dnsmasq.service